pastriano16/golang-blockchain/README.md

 # golang-blockchain
-A simple implementation of blockchain in golang as a learning project
+A simple implementation of blockchain in golang as a learning project.
+Project includes node creation and validation, networking.